-A new local playspace will be developed for the local community surrounding the newly created South Eastern Park – providing a safe, engaging outdoor community space for this new neighbourhood.
+Council has delivered a new local level playspace for the local community surrounding the newly created South Eastern Park.
+The new playspace provides a safe, engaging outdoor community space for this new neighbourhood.

 Have your say

 To ensure this new playspace reflected what users wanted to see we conducted community consultation from 9 November to 7 December 2020.

 - Fill out our online survey (now closed)

 - Read our general playspace frequently asked questions

 An engagement summary for the consultation is available here.

 The consultation activity for this playspace followed stakeholder engagement and in-depth investigations by Council for the development of the Tunkuwallin Recreation Precinct Plan to enable the provision of play facilities that will cater to the needs of the growing community in the Gwandalan and area - now and in the future.